 Spring is the season when the first lambs are born, and you will see plenty of chicks and baby ducks in the water.
 During this time of year, people leave their warm winter jackets at home.
 The Netherlands is full of green trees and colorful flowers.
-In the Dutch provinces Noord-Holland and Zuid-Holland, you can visit the many popular tulip fields.
+In the Dutch provinces of Noord-Holland and Zuid-Holland, you can visit the many popular tulip fields.
 These beautiful flowers bloom during the month of May.

 Dutch citizens tend to be extra happy during this time of year because of the warmer temperatures.
-During Spring, Dutchies like to hop on their bicycles, catch the first warm sun rays, and love to join some friends outside on a terrace for some drinks, like beer and wine and of course some Dutch snacks.
+During Spring, Dutchies like to hop on their bicycles, catch the first warm sun rays, and love to join some friends outside on a terrace for some drinks, like beer and wine, and of course, some Dutch snacks.

 Spring starts on March 20th and ends on June 20th in the Netherlands.
 Spring comes right after winter and right before summer.

 The Average temperature during Spring in The Netherlands is 10.3 degrees Celsius (50.54 degrees Fahrenheit).
 As spring comes right after winter, the temperature rises significantly in these three months.
 It is also the driest season of the four seasons, which makes it a great time to come and visit.

 Summer is the season when the days get longer and the nights get shorter.
 During the longest day, the sun sets around ten-thirty pm. and rises around five pm.
 You can really notice when summer starts because lots of people are out and about.

 There are lots of happy chats on the streets, and people wave at each other.
 Kids have eight weeks of summer holiday, and everyone goes to the beach, hangs out in the parks, or organizes a barbecue with friends.
 Also, summer is well known for the many outdoor festivals that are organized during this season in The Netherlands.